How to get to Machu Picchu: 9 Ways to Visit the Sacred City

 What city do you fly into for Machu Picchu?

-To go to Machu Picchu you must fly into Cusco.
+To go to Machu Picchu, you must fly to Cusco.
 I would suggest you make sure you make some time to visit the pretty city before or after your trip to the sacred city.

 What is the fastest way to get to Machu Picchu?